 7. Even temperament: Working in IT often means juggling a lot of pieces at the same time, or having to drop everything and start on something completely new.
 It also means dealing with people who might have no idea what you're doing.
 Frustrating, sure, but don't lose your temper.
 Whether you're dealing with a customer or a supervisor, you need to be able to maintain your composure.

-2. Writing: Part of being an effective communicator is being able convey your ideas through writing.
-Whether it's a simple interoffice email or a project report to a company stakeholder, being able to write well is essential.
-We aren't just talking spelling and grammar; flow and voice are important too!
+2. Writing: Part of being an effective communicator is being able to convey your ideas through writing.
+Whether it's a simple interoffice email or a project report to a company stakeholder, writing well is essential.
+We aren't just talking about spelling and grammar; flow and voice are important too!

 1. Interpersonal skills: Being able to break down complex IT concepts and make them easily understandable to anyone, including the average Joe on the street, is crucial.
 It shows humility and that you care about a person's ability to understand.